 This can be a challenging legal standard to meet, given the difficulty of proving what a dog owner knew about his or her animal.
 The simplest way to establish that the dog owner knew his or her animal was dangerous is to provide proof that the dog has bitten someone before.
 If a dog has a previous bite in its history, the owner is on notice that he or she must take care to protect the public from the animal.

 There is also a theory known as negligence per se that could apply in these cases.
-This theory provides a strong option for Charlottesville dog bite attorneys to proceed with a dog bite lawsuit.
+This theory provides a strong option for a Charlottesville dog bite attorney to proceed with a dog bite lawsuit.

-A Charlottesville dog bite lawyer could help you move forward with your claim and advise you on your chances of success.
-Call the The Warren Firm to set up an initial legal consultation.
+A Charlottesville dog bite attorney could help you move forward with your claim and advise you on your chances of success.
+Call The Warren Firm to set up an initial legal consultation.